 Where to stay New York City

-As far as locations go, Midtown makes the most sense for people visiting New York City which is why you’ll find the highest concentration of tourist hotels there.
+As far as locations go, Midtown makes the most sense for people visiting New York City.
+That’s why you’ll find the highest concentration of tourist hotels in this area.
 As the name suggests it’s in the middle and therefore a central location for basing yourself during your stay.

 Accommodation doesn’t come cheap in NYC.
-I’ve stayed in a variety of hotels including Hilton Garden Inn, Novotel New York Times Square, Row NYC and Roger Hotel.
+I’ve stayed in a variety of hotels including Hilton Garden Inn, Novotel New York Times Square, Row NYC, Roger Hotel and ACE Hotel.
 As you can see I’m not committed to one hotel, I try to balance the best price with good reviews for each stay.
-I would stay in all of these again except Row NYC, which was a loud, dirty, cheap, party hotel.
+I would stay in most of these again except Row NYC, and ACE.

 Peace, love and inspiring travel,